Duvets and duvet cover sets

 Everything you do (and don't) need to know about duvets, duvet covers and duvet sets!

 It’s Monday morning.
-The sun is shining, brightly and yours truly is indoors, trying hard to write something inspirational or even slightly, educational about duvets and duvet covers ….
+The sun is shining, brightly and yours truly is indoors, trying hard to write something inspirational or even slightly educational about quilts and quilt covers ….

 What is a Duvet?

 ‘Duvet’ is the French word for ‘down’ (as in soft feathers).
-A duvet is a type of bedding or bed covering, which provides fantastic levels of insulation and is surprisingly, lightweight.
+It is a type of bedding or bed covering, which provides fantastic levels of insulation and is surprisingly, lightweight.
 Duvets originated from rural Northern Europe and were traditionally, filled with the down of eider ducks or in some cases, geese.
-Modern duvets most often contain a polyester filling.
+Modern quilts most often contain a polyester filling.

-A duvet is a convenient way to dress a bed as it reduces the layers needed to keep warm.
+A quilt is a convenient way to dress a bed as it reduces the layers needed to keep warm.
 Instead of using a top sheet, blankets, an eiderdown and a bedspread, you can just use a duvet on its own.
 Adding a bedspread or a throw will provide an extra layer of warmth in the winter months.
-Alternatively, you can consider buying a duvet with a higher tog level for the colder part of the year.
-The tog level of a duvet relates to its thermal ability.
+Alternatively, you can consider buying a it with a higher tog level for the colder part of the year.
+The tog level of a quilt relates to its thermal ability.
 The warmest duvets have the highest tog levels.
-Duvets are available in many sizes: single, double, king size and super king size, (in the USA, known as queen size).
+They are available in many sizes: single, double, king size and super king size, (in the USA, known as queen size).